gormanb/qase/README.md

 * By default, BasicBot constructors will now enable QASE's local inventory-tracking mechanism rather than requiring the programmer to explicitly enable it.
-QASE provides two approaches to tracking the agent's inventory, which Quake 2 maintains on the server side during game sessions and which is therefore not always available to the client; local tracking and automatic refreshing.
+QASE provides two approaches to tracking the agent's inventory, which Quake2 maintains on the server side during game sessions and which is therefore not always available to the client; local tracking and automatic refreshing.
 Local tracking involves detecting each item pickup